Clement-4/langChain_with_js/readme.md

 - Learning resource : `https://scrimba.com/learn-langchainjs-c02t/~00`

-- Project building the chatbot
+- Project building the chatbot, the goal is understand the foundation of working of agents not the language ( be language agnostic)

 - Steps: Learning the basics with js and open AI